apache/eventmesh/eventmesh-connectors/eventmesh-connector-rabbitmq/README.md

   autoAck: true
 ```

-## RabbitMQSourceConnector: from rabbitmq to eventmesh.
+## RabbitMQSourceConnector: From RabbitMQ to eventmesh

 1. launch your rabbitmq server and eventmesh-runtime.
 2. enable sourceConnector and check `source-config.yml` (Basically the same as `sink-config.yml`)
 3. start your `RabbitMQConnectorServer` and you will find the channel in rabbitmq server.
-4. send a cloudevent message to the queue and then you will receive the message in eventmesh.
+4. send a CloudEvent message to the queue and then you will receive the message in eventmesh.